center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 `POST /api/techniques`

-This endpoint creates a new technique object.
-If stix.id is set, creates a new version of an existing technique.
+This endpoint creates a new technique in the workspace.
+If the `stix.id` property is set, it creates a new version of an existing technique.
+If the `stix.id` property is not set, it creates a new technique, generating a STIX id for it.

 > Body parameter